 AAR does not provide laptops and encourages participants to bring their personal or departmental laptops or communicate with members of the same session in order to share computer use.

 Please double-check all AV requests.
 If there are requests that are puzzling or incomplete, please check with the participant for clarification.
 All requests for AV must be made at the time program copy is submitted.
-If you are requesting unusual AV for your session (e.g. dance floors, special lighting or specific computer equipment), contact the Chief Scholarly Engagement Officer and confirm the availability of such equipment.
+If you are requesting unusual AV for your session (e.g. dance floors, special lighting or specific computer equipment), contact the Director of Programs and Meetings and confirm the availability of such equipment.
 Unusual arrangements must be finalized early.

 The executive office will make every effort to honor the AV requests received at the time of the proposal, but please also note that due to the high rental costs of equipment we cannot guarantee all requests.
-The Chief Scholarly Engagement Officer will contact the program unit chairs and participants if requests are denied.
+The Director of Programs and Meetings will contact the program unit chairs and participants if requests are denied.
 AAR reserves the right to decide whether AV can be provided, depending on costs and availability.
 AV requests must made at the time of proposal submission.
 Late requests will not be accommodated.